haka-security/haka/doc/user/tutorial/dissector/state_machine.rst

         end
     }

-In the `up` transiton, we report an error as we are not expecting in this state to receive command from client.
+In the `up` transition, we report an error as we are not expecting to receive command from client.
 In the `down` transition, we parse the received data and check if their syntax conform to the grammar defined previously for responses messages: `smtp_responses`, and report an error otherwise.
 If the received message is well-formed then we check its status code, trigger a `response` event, and switch to the `client_intiation` state.

 .. note:: For a sake of convenience, we do not fully manage smtp status code.
-For instance, we must switch to a state where we handle the case where the service is unavailable unstead of reporting  an error.
+For instance, we must switch to a state where we handle the case where the service is unavailable instead of reporting  an error.
 Creating a new state to manage this case is left as an exercice to the reader.

 In the same way, we define a `client_initiation` state where we report an error in the `down` transition and parse the received message in the `up` transtion.
-Note that we check additionnaly that the command value (this value is avalable in the parsing result ; remember that we defined a `field` named command in our grammar) must be equal to 'HELO' or 'EHLO':
+Note that we check additionnaly that the `command` value (this value is avalable in the parsing result ; remember that we defined a `field` named command in our grammar) must be equal to 'HELO' or 'EHLO':

 .. code-block:: lua